VeenaRekhi/FriendsFinder/README.md

 # FriendsFinder An Express Server App For Dating/Friendship

--FriendsFinder is a compatibility-based application -- basically a dating app which runs on the express server.
+FriendsFinder is a compatibility-based application -- basically a dating app which runs on the express server.
--This full-stack site will take in results from users' surveys, then compare their answers with those from other users.
+This full-stack site will take in results from users' surveys, then compare their answers with those from other users.
--The app will then display the name and picture of the user with the best overall match.
+The app will then display the name and picture of the user with the best overall match.

 [![Express Logo](https://i.cloudup.com/zfY6lL7eFa-3000x3000.png)](http://expressjs.com/)